eltoroit/et-oauth/Readme.md

 which openssl
 ```

-2. Create a new folder for the certificates `mkdir MyCerts` and change to it `cd MyCerts`
+2. Create a new folder for the certificates `mkdir Cert` and change to it `cd Cert`

 3. Generate your private key, store the key in a file named **private.key.** You may want to change the password to something a bit more secure (current value is **SomePassword**).